+44 (0) 1435 864020

 There is a local bus service and main line train services from Polegate (5 miles) and Berwick (6 miles) connecting to London Bridge and London Victoria.

 A most attractive and beautifully presented 3 bedroom detached Grade II listed cottage, believed to be some 300 years old, in a lovely location within the village.
 The house was totally renovated in 2001 and has subsequently been maintained and upgraded to a very high standard providing very practical accommodation of 1,608 sq ft over two floors together with a separate, small outbuilding and two courtyard gardens to either end of the house.
 It maintains much of its original charm and character from the period with notably, exposed timber beams, mellow brickwork with a clay tile roof and part, tile hung walls.
-The main garden and parking for a number of cars is over the road from the house.

 Notable features include: